AimTuxOfficial/AimTux/README.md

 First of all, make sure CSGO is open, it doesn't matter whether you're in game or not.
 However, it is not recommended to inject while CSGO is loading into a map.

-Navigate to the directory where AimTux was built if you haven't ready.
+Navigate to the directory where AimTux-Fuzion was built if you haven't ready.

 ```bash
 cd AimTux